Fruit and vegetables

 The 2024 Global Food Governance Conference

-The Food Governance Node at the Charles Perkins Centre (The University of Sydney) and the George Institute for Global Health have partnered with the Global Center for Legal Innovation on Food Environments at the O’Neill Institute for National and Global Health Law (Georgetown University) to organise the 2024 Food Governance Conference.
+The Food Governance Node at the Charles Perkins Centre and Sydney Health Law (The University of Sydney) and the George Institute for Global Health have partnered with the Global Center for Legal Innovation on Food Environments at the O’Neill Institute for National and Global Health Law (Georgetown University) to organise the 2024 Food Governance Conference.

 This conference, to be hosted at the University of Sydney February 14 to 16, 2024, will bring together lawyers, policymakers, nutritionists, and health scientists to explore how law, policy, and regulation can help address food system challenges at the local, national, regional, and global levels.

-A side event hosted by the Global Center for Legal Innovation on Food Environments will run on 13 February in Sydney focused on highlighting global perspectives on legal and policy solutions.
+A side event hosted by the Global Center for Legal Innovation on Food Environments will focus on highlighting global perspectives on legal and policy solutions, including a public keynote address on February 14 at 6:30-8:00pm following the opening day of the conference, and a closed workshop on 13 February in Sydney.
+Please see further information below.

 About the conference